 And on that note I think we’ll leave it there.
 It’s definitely worth spending a bit of time trying out Kenta’s serve.
 Even if you don’t end up using it in your matches it will give you an increased understanding of generating spin on your serve.

-Thanks for reading and keep practicing!Join over 1,500 readers.
-Get a free weekly update via email here.
+Thanks for reading and keep practicing!Join over 1,500 members and become a part of the ETT Academy here.